I Am Overwhelmed By Depression - How To Overcome And Available Treatments

 Treating depression through pharmacological methods

-Since neurotransmitters like serotonin, norepinephrine, and dopamine have a major role in how we feel and what our mood will be, severe depression is often correlated with a deficiency in one or more of these chemicals, which will need to be addressed through antidepressants such as:
+Since neurotransmitters like serotonin, norepinephrine, and dopamine can have a major role in how we feel, severe depression is often correlated with a deficiency in one or more of these chemicals, which will need to be addressed through antidepressants such as:

 • Selective Serotonin Reuptake Inhibitors (SSRIs)